rbowsley/lamplighthelp/source/20-2-6_Creating_a_date-based_charge_rule.markdown

 - Click on the date (by default today's date) in the first row.
 - A calendar will appear: select the date you want.
 - Do the same for the 'date to'.
-- Click in the next cell, the comparison date where you will see two choices:date booked or date added.
+- Click in the next cell, 'Comparison date', where you will see two choices: date booked or date added.
    - 'Date added' is the date this attendance was last updated (when you edit a record it 're-adds' them to the record).
 For late cancellation fee type rules, you will want to choose 'date added'.
    - For early-bird discounts, you will want to choose 'date booked'.
 This is when they were first entered into the attendance table.
 - Once you have completed this field, click the little save button in the cell.